rdunlop/unicycling-registration/README.md

 * Administrative data-download options, which provide easy export of event sign up details.
 * Judging and scoring systems for various competition types
+* Multi-Language support, to allow the registration system to be enabled in any language

 This documentation is broken into 2 sections: